Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Introduction

-In this paper we introduce a new kind of analogue gravity system, one which exhibits Newton-Cartan geometry~\cite{cartanVarietesConnexionAffine1923,*cartanVarietesConnexionAffine1924,son2013newtoncartan}.
+In this paper we introduce an analog gravity system that exhibits Newton-Cartan geometry~\cite{cartanVarietesConnexionAffine1923,*cartanVarietesConnexionAffine1924,son2013newtoncartan}.
 This geometry naturally arises from a full analysis of all Goldstone modes in a flowing spinor (or multicomponent) condensate.
-Spinor condensates \cite{stamper-kurnSpinorBoseGases2013} have been studied in the context of analogue curved space before~\cite{watanabeUnifiedDescriptionNambuGoldstone2012,hidakaCountingRuleNambuGoldstone2013}; however a full accounting of all gapless modes has not been done to the best of our knowledge.
+Spinor condensates \cite{stamper-kurnSpinorBoseGases2013} have been studied in the context of analog curved space before~\cite{fischerQuantumSimulationCosmic2004,weinfurtnerAnalogueSpacetimeBased2007}; however a full accounting of all gapless modes has not been done to the best of our knowledge.
 The Goldstone modes which realize the Newton-Cartan geometry exhibit a quadratic $\omega\sim \mathbf{k}^2$ dispersion, known as ``Type-II'' Goldstone modes~\cite{watanabeUnifiedDescriptionNambuGoldstone2012,hidakaCountingRuleNambuGoldstone2013}.
 For example, the spin wave excitations about an SU(2) symmetry breaking ferromagnetic mean-field are such a mode.
 Distinct from the linearly dispersing case (called ``Type-I'' modes), Newton-Cartan spacetimes implement local Galilean invariance, as opposed to local Lorentz invariance.
-These results are general and summarized in Table~\ref{tab:Key_results}, where we give a general prescription for separating out all Goldstone modes into either Type-I (linearly dispersing) or Type-II (quadratically dispersing) modes and assigning them either an Einstein-Hilbert or Newton-Cartan spacetime geometry.
+These results are general and summarized in Table~\ref{tab:Key_results}, where we give a general prescription for separating out all Goldstone modes into either Type-I (linearly dispersing) or Type-II (quadratically dispersing) modes and assigning them either an Einstein-Hilbert or Newton-Cartan spacetime geometry. {In the process of determining the analogue spacetimes of various Goldstone modes, we also generalize the existing proofs of non-relativistic Goldstone theorems~\cite{watanabeUnifiedDescriptionNambuGoldstone2012,hidakaCountingRuleNambuGoldstone2013} to allow for inhomogeneous mean-field textures.
+To this end, we explicitly show in very general terms, how the Goldstone modes couple to the spacetime variations in the mean-field texture, which in principle paves the way for the applications towards the study of nonequilibrium symmetry breaking dynamics beyond the paradigm of analog gravity.
+It is of central importance to our work that the symplectic structure which distinguishes the different types of Goldstone modes still remains even in the inhomogeneous case, and this explicitly shown in our proof.}

 Newton-Cartan geometry was developed by Cartan~\cite{cartanVarietesConnexionAffine1923,*cartanVarietesConnexionAffine1924} and refined by others \cite{kunzleGalileiLorentzStructures1972} as a geometric formulation and extension of Newtonian gravity.
 It has since found application across different areas of physics, including in quantum Hall systems \cite{son2013newtoncartan,gromovThermalHallEffect2015,bradlynLowenergyEffectiveTheory2015} and effective theories near Lifshitz points \cite{christensenBoundaryStressenergyTensor2014,christensenTorsionalNewtonCartanGeometry2014} with interest to the high-energy community with implications for quantum gravity \cite{hartongHoravaLifshitzGravityDynamical2015,taylorLifshitzHolography2016}.
 We extend these applications here to flowing condensates for the case of Type-II Goldstone modes.